-Yakuza: Dead Souls, released in Japan as Ryū ga Gotoku OF THE END, is a zombie-themed spin-off title of the Yakuza series.
+Yakuza: Dead Souls, released in Japan as Ryū ga Gotoku OF THE END, is a zombie-themed spin-off title of the Like a Dragon series.
 It was released in Japan on the PlayStation 3 in June of 2011, with a western release following in March of 2012.

 Taking place a year after the end of Yakuza 4, the story of Dead Souls sees the city of Kamurocho face a dangerous new threat, one even greater than anything the Japanese underworld had ever seen before: the undead!
 With the city slowly falling apart as zombies ravage it and kill the innocent, four men tied to the criminal underbelly of Kamurocho set out to get to the bottom of the outbreak and save their city, and possibly the entire world.

 Similar to Yakuza 4, Dead Souls features four playable characters: